datagrok-ai/public/help/learn/interactive-modeling.md

 ### Model comparison

 Datagrok allows users to play with models by changing parameters on the go.
-To avoid losing good parameters found during testing, models can be saved to the model comparison tool.
+To preserve effective configurations, models can be saved to the comparison tool.

-Model comparison tool saves model parameters, so they can be returned to later.
-So user can get to the best model configurations and save only it.
+The comparison tool stores model parameters for future reference.
+This ensures users can identify and save only the best configurations.

 ## Visualizations

-Datagrok supports an extensive list of visualizations, that are shown based on the problem context.
-For the table, we use $X$ as a notation for the list of columns, and $y$ for the target column.
+Datagrok offers a wide range of context-aware visualizations.
+In tables, $X$ represents feature columns and $y$ denotes the target column.

 | Visualization                | Description                                                                 | Showed for               | Example | Read more                                                                                  |
 |------------------------------|-----------------------------------------------------------------------------|--------------------------|---------|-------------------------------------------------------------------------------------------|